stephenclark/devops_pipeline/README.md

 # devops_pipeline
-Example of a medium complexity CiCd pipeline using Jenkins, Docker, Ansible, K8s, with monitoring
+Example of a medium complexity CiCd pipeline using Jenkins, Docker, Ansible, K8s, with monitoring.